You are here

 Educate, Equip, Enact is a three year, multi-pronged approach to build up our financial wellness and help us recognize the partnership we all share in ministry.
 The program includes educational opportunities for rostered ministers and congregations, a matching grant program for rostered ministers, and a leadership team that works on the systemic issues that lead to debt for our rostered ministers.
 We have been trusted with an abundance of wealth.
 Educate, Equip, Enact is in place to help us be faithful managers of those gifts as we support our rostered ministers in ways that enhance the quality of their ministries for God’s good in the world.

-The Grants Team has begun!
-Starting in August 2017, the Grants Team has been distributing grants up to $1000 from the Ministry Excellence Fund for rostered ministers in the RMS.
+The Grants Team Starting in August 2017, the Grants Team has been distributing grants from the Ministry Excellence Fund for rostered ministers in the RMS.
 Grant recipients include rostered ministers who, because of serving faithfully in lower-economic situations, have low retirement savings.
 Others are working hard at reducing debt, and asked for help with a specific bill.
 Supporting and encouraging others is a joy.
 How can the Grants Team support and encourage you, so that you might support and encourage others in your ministry?
-Find out more about the grants at https://www.rmselca.org/lilly-mef-faq
+Find out more about the grants at https://www.rmselca.org/lilly-mef-faq or MEF Grants Table Brochure revised 7-11-18

 The people of Grace Lutheran in Colorado Springs have had a rich year in many ways.
 At the end of 2015, they received a generous bequest.After months of prayer and a community-wide process of discernment throughout much of 2016, significant gifts were given last December to twelve local and global organizations.
 Their largest gift was to the Ministry Excellence Fund, which is part of Educate, Equip, Enact.
 Read More